Aishwaryagithubit/Chatbot/README.md

 # 🎓 University Chatbot System

-An intelligent, terminal based chatbot built with Python for simulating a responsive university inquiry system.
+An intelligent terminal based chatbot built with Python for simulating a responsive university inquiry system.

 ## 🚀 Overview